-IV.
-Figure-Ground Seeing
+15.1.4 Figure-Ground Seeing

 Fred Dretske (1969) insists on a more information-rich sense of object seeing than this.
 Suppose that an animal successfully camouflages itself; as a result, you cannot visually discern its presence.
-The animal is nonetheless responsible for “some sense-impression,” namely the sense-impression that occupies that part of the visual field that the animal happens to occupy.
+The animal is nonetheless responsible for ‘some sense-impression’, namely the sense-impression that occupies that part of the visual field that the animal happens to occupy.
 According to the causal account, then, you see the animal (though it doesn’t seem to you as if you see it).
-The animal is, as the saying goes, “hidden in plain sight;” you see it, but you are unable to distinguish it from its background.
+The animal is, as the saying goes, ‘hidden in plain sight’; you see it, but you are unable to distinguish it from its background.

 The causal account goes against at least one dominant intuition about the camouflage case.
 Perhaps there is a sense in which you see the animal, but given that you do not visually register its presence, there is also a clear sense in which you fail to see it.
 (That’s the point of camouflage, after all.)
 You don’t see it in the following sense: you cannot attend to a perfectly camouflaged animal; you cannot select it for action (for example, you cannot knowingly point at it); your visual state contains nothing that would allow you to form a belief about it.
 Dretske wanted a sense of ‘see’ that accommodated this sort of facility.
 He therefore proposed that S sees an object only if S visually differentiates the object from its immediate environment.
 When S does this, she can attend to it, select the object for action, and form beliefs about it.